Department of Ancash: Cordillera Blanca

 This mountain range is composed by gigantic summits covered with snow, which are among the most beautiful of the world.
 The White mountain range is considered the highest tropical mountain range in the world.
 It borders the Callejón de Huaylas to the east.
 It has a length of 180 km.

-It has 35 peaks that are higher than 6,000 m and many other smaller ones, a real symphony of summits with different grades of difficulty in climbing.
+It has 35 peaks that are higher than 6,000 m and many other smaller ones, creating a variety of summits with different grades of difficulty in climbing.

 This mountain range was called White, not only for its eternal snow but also for the chemical constitution of its quartz and feldspar rocks.
-It has the highest summit in Peru and the fifth one in America after Aconcagua, Ojos del Salado, Bonete and Mercedario: Huascarán, whose south peak reaches 6768 msnm.
+It has the highest summit in Peru and the fifth one in America after Aconcagua, Ojos del Salado, Bonete and Mercedario: Huascarán, whose south peak reaches 6768 m.
 Huascarán's north peak reaches 6655 m.

 Alpamayo whose height has been estimated in 5,947 m, has been considered as "the most beautiful snow mountain of the world".
 This statement was achieved by the distinguished Peruvian mountaineer César Morales Arnao who sent the photo of Alpamayo to the world contest of scenic beauty made in 1966 in Munich, Germany.

 Huandoy N reaches 6,395 m, Huantsán reaches 6410 m, Chopicalqui reaches 6354 m, Copa N reaches 6173 m, Artesonraju reaches 6025 m, Santa Cruz S reaches 6,259 m and Hualcán reaches 6,126 m.

 The beauty of the Cordillera Blanca is largely determined by the Cordillera Negra because this mountain range softens the winds that come from the Pacific Ocean.
 The Cordillera Negra, acting as a shield, avoids the thaw of the big glaciers from the Cordillera Blanca.

 The Cordillera Negra has rocky peaks with very little winter snowfall, reaching a maximum height of 5500 m.
 Its name comes from the comparison with the white snowy peaks of the Cordillera Blanca.